-There’s nothing like the ambiance and romance of a nice, wood burning fireplace.
+There’s nothing like the ambiance and romance of a nice, wood-burning fireplace.
 Know what’s even better?
 Heating your home, saving money, and still enjoying that old-world charm.
-When you replace your old fireplace with a fireplace insert, you’ll likely see a reduction in your heating costs, feel more warmth, and you could even get an incentive for replacing an outdated, not-so-energy efficient appliance.
-To understand the options, we spoke with our experts in the Coastal Hearth and Home Department in Wenatchee and Mt.
-Vernon, Washington.
+When you replace your old fireplace with a fireplace insert, you’ll likely see a reduction in your heating costs, feel more warmth, and you could even get an incentive for replacing an outdated, not-so-energy-efficient appliance.
+To understand the options, we spoke with our experts in the Coastal Hearth and Home Department.

 Gas Fireplace Insert

 If you have natural gas running to your home, then you’re a candidate for a gas fireplace insert.
 Once installed, all you’ll need to do is turn on your gas fireplace with a switch.
 Best of all, there is no ash, no cleanup needed, and the heat output can really help offset your primary furnace or be used to heat whole areas of your home.

 Pellet Fireplace Insert

 Want to reduce your heating costs?
 Replace your fireplace with a pellet fireplace insert.
 Bags of pellets can be very cost-effective, replacing 1.5 cords of wood with just a ton of pellets (50 of the 40 lb. bags).
 Check out our article Good Pellets Make Good Sense for more info on pellets and how well they can heat our home.
 Bottom line, they make far less ash than a typical wood stove, heat for a longer period, and cost less to operate.

 Wood Fireplace Insert

 Upgrading your current fireplace to an EPA-certified wood fireplace inset is another option.
 You’ll get to keep the crackle and ambiance of the traditional fireplace, but you’ll be getting more out of the wood you burn with today’s advanced combustion technologies.